KaganCanSit/KaganCanSit/README.md

  </div>

 <div class="AboutMe">
       I am one of the future software engineer candidates.
-I try to improve myself in software, graphics and technology without staying within the boundaries of the school.<br><br>
+I aim to improve myself in software, graphics and technology without staying within the boundaries of the school.<br><br>
 If I have to talk about myself briefly, my education and work discipline is usually based on self-learning and development.
 In addition to software, I have experience in many areas such as graphic design, social media management.
 I try to improve myself on platforms such as Youtube, Udemy, Kommunity, Codewars, HackerRank, StackOverflow, PatikaDev...<br><br>

 My purpose here is to show you the projects I have done and to see my own development over time.
 I love setting goals for the future, meeting new people and bringing new knowledge and experiences to my horizon.